-When designing heating systems you would first calculate any heat losses along with the demand for hot water.
-The higher the insulation standard the lower the heating requirement of the building.
+When designing heating systems for our Dorset and Hampshire clients, our first step is to calculate any heat losses along with the demand for hot water.
+The higher the insulation standard, the lower the heating requirement of the building.

-Control of the system is of the utmost importance to gain the maximum efficiency and lowest carbon footprint.
-Addition of weather compensation to the controls adds a further sophistication.
+Having control of renewable heating systems is of the utmost importance for gaining maximum efficiency and the lowest carbon footprint.
+Present on most air source heat pumps is the addition of sophisticated weather compensation to the controls.

-Water circulates through the underfloor heating pipes at around 40C.
-This in turn heats the floor to a surface temperature of 25 – 28C (approx. 70C through a radiator system).
+Water circulates through the underfloor heating pipes at around 40C (approx. 70C through a radiator system).
+This in turn heats the floor to a surface temperature of 25 – 28C.
 These systems are economical to run, virtually maintenance free and provide the most comfortable warmth consistently.

 Our supply, survey and installation service covers the following areas: Bournemouth, Christchurch, Dorchester, Poole, Romsey, Salisbury, Southampton, Wimborne and Winchester and other areas in Dorset in Hampshire.
 Site surveys outside a 30 mile radius of Wimborne will incure a charge a £25 which is deductable should you accept our quotation.
 We are also pleased to invite enquiries from further afield.